Issue #8: The Denial Machine

 The Fix

-Immediate: Prior Authorization Reform (Components A and C)
+Immediate: Prior Authorization Reform (care suppression and automated denials)

 Establish federal standards for prior authorization.
 The CMS Prior Authorization Final Rule (effective January 1, 2026) sets the framework: 72-hour turnaround for expedited requests, 7 days for standard.
 Expand this with: